Over the weekend, we took another trip to our favorite antique show/flea market in Round Top and we came home with another truckload of goodies!

 This paper rose bouquet turned out absolutely perfect!

 I didn’t like the look of the bare stems, so I added some stems of greenery around the bottom and throughout the bouquet.

-These paper roses are the perfect addition to our bookshelf.
-In addition to being gorgeous, what could be more bookish?
+These paper roses are perfect for our bookshelf.
+In addition to being gorgeous, what could be a more bookish decoration?